 An ‘unsecured loan’ is a loan issued that does not secure the loan against an asset (such as a house or a car), should you be unable to meet the repayment requirements.
 These types of loans generally come with extremely high interest rates.

-Tips to Apply for Low Doc Personal Loans
+Tips for Low Doc Personal Loan Application in Australia

 Low document loans generally require some form of evidence of income, to prove you are able to meet your loan obligations.
 These loans are often provided to self-employed individuals, and require much more substantial deposits, equity (for example, property), or savings in the bank.